Athletics at the 1904 Summer Olympics – Men's hammer throw: Background

 This was the second appearance of the event, which has been held at every Summer Olympics except 1896.
 John Flanagan was the defending Olympic champion and had won at least 10 national titles across Great Britain, Ireland, and the United States; he was a heavy favorite.
 John DeWitt was a four-time IC4A champion.
 Ralph Rose was best known as a shot putter, but had been rumored to have thrown a monstrous 190 feet (57.9 metres).
 The lack of international competition meant that Great Britain's two-time AAA champion Tom Nicolson was absent.
 Also not competing was American Alfred Plaw, who had beaten Flanagan to win the AAU championship in 1904.

 Competition format

 The format of the competition is unclear.
 The throwing area was a seven-foot circle.

 Records

 These were the standing world and Olympic records (in metres) prior to the 1904 Summer Olympics.

-^{*} unofficial - The IAAF didn't begin to recognize World Records in this event until 1912.
+^{*} unofficial - The IAAF did not begin to recognize World Records in this event until 1912.

 John Flanagan bettered the only Olympic record with 51.23 meters.